UCBoulder/frogware/Readme.md

 I have set a buffer in the program that will not allow the motor to move within 1 micron of its limits.
 If one attempts to do this, it will pop an error window instead.
 If you don't want to have this buffer, then change edge_limit_buffer_mm in Gui_Controller.py to 0.

 ## Incorporating New Hardware
 I wrote the program for a Thorlabs K-cube (KDC101) and Stellarnet's Blue-Wave spectrometer.
-It is quite possible that one is not using the same translation stage and spectrometer.
+However, it is possible that one is not using the same translation stage and spectrometer.

 **Instructions to Incorporate New Hardware:**